The Volt Rush Heritage: The South Grand Story | VoltRush USA

 He chose carefully.
 Hired a team (the Tiger Team) who actually ride and understood the community.
 Added a second service bay.
 Expanded inventory.

 Key decision: Never prioritize revenue over reputation.
 If you can't assemble a bike right, you don't sell it.
-If someone needs advice, we spend time, not rushing them to checkout.
+If someone needs advice, we spend time, not rushing them to showroom process.

 Innovation: Professional Assembly Program